TechOptionsBD/vizsciflow/README.md

 1. **Available** (Artifact is placed on a publicly accessible archival repository): The artifact is permanently available through Figshare, and a DOI has been created for it.
 Please check [**Making the artifact available**](#making-the-artifact-available) for details.
 2. **Functional** (Artifact is documented, consistent, complete, exercisable, and includes appropriate evidence of verification and validation): This README file provides detailed instructions for installation and describes how to accomplish the exercises outlined in the associated paper.
 Additionally, once installed, the artifact offers a comprehensive help document detailing installation, language feature, workflow design, tool integration, and so on.
 3. **Reusable** (Artifact significantly exceeds minimal functionality): The artifact is well-documented and includes a step-by-step guide for designing workflows and integrating different types of tools.
 A number of sample workflows are also provided to help users get started.
-Several scripts are included to create this artifact.
+Several scripts are included in the GitHub repository to create this artifact.
 The datasets necessary to run the workflows shown in the paper are included in the Docker image.
-Users can also quickly upload new dataset using the *upload feature* of the **Dataset Panel**.
+Users can also quickly upload new datasets using the *upload feature* of the **Dataset Panel**.

 ## Provenance
 The artifact is available as a pre-built Docker image, which has all dependencies and third-party tools installed.
 Download [vizsciflowfull.tar](https://dx.doi.org/10.6084/m9.figshare.28224869) (DOI: 10.6084/m9.figshare.28224869) and run the following command on it to obtain the Docker image (you may need root privilege to run `docker`):

 ```